-Sections 5a, 5b, and 5c - Child Care Financial Assistance Program (CCFAP) Eligibility based on a family's income.
+Sections 5a, 5b, and 5c - Child Care Financial Assistance Program (CCFAP) Eligibility

+Sec.
+5a would expand CCFAP - a State program that currently provides financial assistance for child care based on a family's income.
 Effective April 1, 2024, the bill as amended would increase the number of families eligible for a \$0 co-payment, from those with an annual gross income less than or equal to 150% FPL to those with an annual income less than or equal to 175% FPL.
-It would also expand the income eligibility for CCFAP subsidies from 350% to 400% FPL.
-Sec.
-7 contains the appropriation to cover the estimated fiscal impact of this section.
+It would also expand the income eligibility for CCFAP subsidies from https://aspe.hhs.gov/poverty-guidelines